lisianealves/borderland-spillover-risk-framework/README.md

 ## Interpretation Notes

-This is a risk-screening framework, not a forecast.
-A high score means that observed indicators align with a border-spillover risk logic.
-It does not estimate the probability of a future attack.
+This is a screening tool, not a forecast.
+A high score means observed indicators align with a spillover risk logic, it does not estimate the probability of a future attack.

 The Colombia-Venezuela case is not treated as terrorism.
 It is included to test whether the same borderland exposure logic helps interpret a different armed ecosystem shaped by insurgency, organized crime, illicit economies, and fragmented state control.